Qiskit/platypus/docs/deployments.md

 ### Live branch previews
 As part of our continuous integration infrastructure, every pull request that passes the build process, receives a dedicated deployment running on [IBM Code Engine](https://cloud.ibm.com/codeengine/overview).
-This allows the team to have live, branch previews, making it easier for the team to share links and review changes as necessary.
+This allows the team to have live branch previews, making it easier to share links and review changes as necessary.
 You can preview your working branch at `https://platypus-pr-<pull-request-number>.<unique_id>.us-south.codeengine.appdomain.cloud/`.